Every Labor Day Weekend

 Shrimp and Petroleum Festival won Festival of the Year (Division III) in 2006, 2007, 2014 and 2015 and was once honored with the title of "Most Unusual Festival Name."1967 will always be remembered as a landmark year for the festival.
 This is the year that a marriage of shrimp and oil took place that would forever change the face of the festival.
 By this time, the petroleum industry had firmly implanted its roots into the area economy.
 The Festival was then known by its present-day name, the Louisiana Shrimp & Petroleum Festival.
 Despite the annexation of oil into its title, the festival was proud to be allowed to retain its seniority as the oldest state chartered harvest festival in Louisiana.

-2019 Queen Leah Domangue and King Bill Cefalu toast on the Atchafalaya River.
+2024 Queen Natalie Sloane and King Dan Conrad toast on the Atchafalaya River.